ChanceYu/calendar-calculator/README.md

 # calendar-calculator
-a plugin for calendar calculator
+A plugin for calendar calculator

 ## Install